 GDPR disclaimer: Please do not include/upload any information which may contain sensitive personal data other than your name in Section 2

 All submitted projects taking place on campus or in the community must follow the UK Government’s coronavirus (COVID-19) guidance at the time.
-In addition, all on-campus projects must follow the UEA COVID-19 guidance at the time.

 A suggested format for submissions is to follow the STAR method: Situation, Task, Action, Result.